 With longer, sunnier days, the best way to maximize your Vitamin D intake — and also, booze — is to hit a rooftop bar.
 Fortunately, Chicago is jam-packed with them.
 From newbies to venerable standbys, here are some top picks for drinking in the scenery while you drink in your liquor.

 Cerise (203 N. Wabash Ave.)

 When it comes to rooftop bars, if Sir Richard Branson approves, so will you.
 Cerise is the latest rung in the ever-increasing and exceedingly impressive Virgin Hotel, the first and currently only one of its kind in the world.
 Following the premiere of the hotel and its on-site restaurants, Cerise opened on the roof last month.
-With views on three sides of the Loop hotel, the 26th floor lounge, awash in rosy reds, is a Japanese-inspired destination with izakaya food centered on small plates and vacation-y drinks like the Beach Betty with Bacardi Heritage rum, Giffard creme de banane, lime, grenadine and coconut.
+With views on three sides of the Loop hotel, the 26th floor lounge, awash in rosy reds, is an all-day destination with small plates and vacation-y drinks like the Beach Betty with Bacardi Heritage rum, Giffard creme de banane, lime, grenadine and coconut.

 Celeste (111 W. Hubbard St.)